buffermet/bug-bounty-tools/fuzzer-open-redirect/README.md

 A recursive, multi-threaded open redirect URL scanner and fuzzer.

+### Update

+The issue of tabs idling seems to be solved now.
+Currently running a test and CPU usage is stable with over 745,000 parsed, filtered and injected URLs (and counting).
+It appears that Chrome extensions are a viable method to crawl for extensive periods of time.

+I will build Web Workers to move tasks off the main thread and an API alongside the Chromium instance for concurrency, callbacks, and to minimize the risk of losing our scanning/fuzzing progress.

 ### Description

 This is now an unpacked Chrome extension that you can install manually.
 GUI = WIP.
 Configure scope in the content and background scripts for now.